rolando-trevino/ml_ds_gallery/README.md

 <!-- VISIT URL -->
 ## Visit URL

-Note: Due to computational resources management, deployed app may differ from this repo.

 <a href="https://ml-ds-gallery.herokuapp.com/">Click on this link to visit app deployed in Heroku</a>

 <!-- ROADMAP -->